|Popular in||August||High demand for flights, 9% potential price rise|

 Vancouver has two peak seasons.
 If you’re traveling to Vancouver during the summer months or mid-winter, make sure to plan your Vancouver flights and hotel accommodations early.

+The second peak season is mid-December through February.
 Skiing and snowboarding enthusiasts arrive in mid-December, and the mountain’s peak season peak is January and February.
 Vancouver hotels and resorts book up fast so when booking your Vancouver flights, make sure to confirm your hotel rooms and ski passes.

 Vancouver is particularly enjoyable during May and June and September and October.
 The weather is mild and there are few crowds.
-Cheap flights to Vancouver are commonly found during this time so travelers on a budget can get good rates on flights and accommodations.
+Cheap trips to Vancouver are commonly found during this time so travelers on a budget can get good rates on flights and accommodations.

 Except for the ski areas, hotels in the winter are quiet and Vancouver’s cultural scene is in full swing.

 One of the best things about Vancouver is its year-round appeal to tourists.
 Whether you’re heading for the mountains, relaxing in the park or enjoying the city nightlife, there are plenty of things to do in Vancouver anytime of the year.